-The incumbent in this position will be responsible for the development and administration of student records and registration services for all programs/courses offered by the college with the exception of continuing education.
-This includes providing exceptional face-to-face, email, and telephone service to students in the Registrar's Office including resolving escalations and exceptional issues in a timely fashion.
-The manager is responsible for: ensuring all eligible students have a timetable; student records are accurate; graduate audits; and for ensuring all aspects of convocation related events are successful.
-In collaboration with the Associate Registrar, the incumbent is also responsible for maximizing the use of the Evolve Student Information System.
+The incumbent in this position will be responsible for the development and administration of student client services in the Registrar's Office for all programs/courses offered by the college including continuing education and corporate training.
+This includes daily supervision of exceptional face-toface, email, and telephone service to students in the Registrar's Office including resolving issues in a timely fashion.
+The manager is responsible for: ensuring all students receive the service they require in a timely, and accurate that exceeds customer expectations.
+This position also manages all aspect of convocation and ensures related events are successful.
+In collaboration with the Registrar, the incumbent is also responsible for maximizing the use of the Evolve Student Information System, QLess and other customer relations management software.